-In addition to uncertainties of our new initiatives, our traditional PC-based download acceleration subscriptions also experienced declines, partly due to the ongoing and intensified government scrutiny of internet content in China.
-Although we continue to enhance and update our products in order to make them attractive to our subscribers, our efforts may not be successful.
-Our subscriber base decreased from 4.4 million as of December 31, 2014 to 4.3 million as of December 31, 2017.
+In addition to uncertainties of our new initiatives, our traditional PC-based download acceleration subscriptions also experienced declines in recent years, partly due to the change of our users' online behaviors and the ongoing and intensified government scrutiny of internet content in China.
+Although we are continuously improving our existing products and services and rolling out new products and services to attract our subscribers, our efforts may not be successful.
+Our subscriber base decreased from 4.4 million as of December 31, 2014 to 3.8 million as of December 31, 2018.
 See "-We may not be able to retain our large user base, convert our users into subscribers of our premium services or maintain our existing subscribers." and "-Risks Related to Doing Business in China-Regulation and censorship of information disseminated over the internet in China have adversely affected our business and may continue to adversely affect our business, and we may be liable for the digital media content on our platform."

-Due to the abovementioned factors, our historical growth rate may not be indicative of our future performance and our new business initiative may not be successful, and we cannot assure you that we will grow at the same rate as we did in the past, if at all.
+Due to the abovementioned factors, our historical growth rate may not be indicative of our future performance and our new business initiatives may not be successful, and we cannot assure you that we will grow at the same rate as we did in the past, if at all.